Clean Bible jokes, puns, and trivia

 The Amorites and the Midianites were, of course, tribes with whom the Israelites had some

 not-so-friendly encounters.
-The Amorites, who are mentioned I the Bible more than 70 times,
+The Amorites, mentioned in the Bible more than 70 times,

-are described as being very tall.
-The Midianites are mentioned in Old Testament about 20
+are described as "tall."
+The Midianites are mentioned in the Old Testament about 20

 The Samsoites?
 Well . . . . that name doesn't quite go back to Old Tetamet times although

-Jesse Shwayder (1882 1970), founder of the the Shwayder Trunk Manufacturing Company, did
+Jesse Shwayder (1882 1970), founder of the Shwayder Trunk Manufacturing Company, did

 name one of his initial cases after the Biblical strongman Samson, and began using the trademark